Japanese grammar: Nouns

 Lacking grammatical number, Japanese does not differentiate between count and mass nouns.
 A small number of nouns have collectives formed by reduplication (possibly accompanied by voicing and related processes (rendaku)); for example: 'person' (人, hito) and 'people' (人々, hitobito).
 Reduplication is not productive.
 Words in Japanese referring to more than one of something are collectives, not plurals.
 Hitobito, for example, means "a lot of people" or "people in general"; it is never used to mean "two people".
 A phrase like edo no hitobito would be taken to mean "the people of Edo", or "the population of Edo", not "two people from Edo" or even "a few people from Edo".
-Similarly, yamayama means "many mountains".
+Similarly, yamayama means "multiple mountains" (a collective noun similar to German Gebirge "mountain range").

 A limited number of nouns have collective forms that refer to groups of people.
 Examples include 'we' (私たち, watashi-tachi); 'you' [plural] (あなたたち, anata-tachi); 'we' (less formal, more masculine) (僕ら, bokura).
 One uncommon personal noun, 'I', or in some cases, 'you' (我, ware), has a much more common reduplicative collective form: 'we' (我々, wareware).

 The suffixes (達, -tachi) and (等, -ra) are by far the most common collectivizing suffixes.
 These are, again, not pluralizing suffixes: tarō-tachi does not mean "some number of people named Taro", but instead indicates the group including Taro.
 Depending on context, tarō-tachi might be translated into "Taro and his friends", "Taro and his siblings", "Taro and his family", or any other logical grouping that has Taro as the representative.
 Some words with collectives have become fixed phrases and (commonly) refer to one person.
 Specifically, 'child' (子供, kodomo) and 'friend' (友達, tomodachi) can be singular, even though -[t]omo and -[t]achi were originally collectivizing in these words; to unambiguously refer to groups of them, an additional collectivizing suffix is added: 'children' (子供たち, kodomo-tachi) and 'friends' (友達たち, tomodachi-tachi), though tomodachi-tachi is somewhat uncommon.
 Tachi is sometimes applied to inanimate objects, 'car' (車, kuruma) and 'cars' (車たち, kuruma-tachi), for example, but this usage is colloquial and indicates a high level of anthropomorphisation and childlikeness, and is proscribed and not broadly accepted as standard.